In the fall and winter landscapes, it can be a challenge to keep the yard or garden interesting and color plentiful.

-This cultivar, bred in New Zealand by Les Jury, is a hybrid cross between C. japonica, C. chrysantha, and C. williamsii that blooms between late fall and early spring in Zones 7-9.
+This cultivar, bred in New Zealand by Les Jury, is a hybrid cross between C. japonica, C. chrysantha, and C. williamsii that blooms between late fall and early spring in Zones 7 to 9.

 ‘Jury’s Yellow’ can be a profuse bloomer, with a rounded to upright growing habit reaching eight to twelve feet in height, and dense, deep green foliage, creating a truly eye-catching contrast that will stand out in your landscaping.

 The popular C. japonica ‘Professor Sargent’ cultivar offers deep red, peony form flowers, that bloom between November and March, adding color and interest to the garden.

-With a vigorous growth habit and extended bloom season, this cultivar is often used in hedgerows, or grown as a specimen plant, in Zones 8-10.
-Shrubs reach mature heights of 12-15 feet.
+With a vigorous growth habit and extended bloom season, this cultivar is often used in hedgerows, or grown as a specimen plant, in Zones 8 to 10.
+Shrubs reach mature heights of 12 to 15 feet.

 ‘Professor Sargent’ is also suitable for container planting.

 One of the most popular fall-blooming varieties, the dark pink, semi-double blossoms of C. sasanqua ‘Shi Shi Gashira’ are just what fall-foraging pollinators are looking for.

 This cultivar has a more compact growth habit than other varieties, and more sun tolerance, especially as plants mature.

-Plants in #3 containers are available from Nature Hills Nursery.
+Plants in one- and three-gallon containers are available from Fast Growing Trees.